kgwinnup/go-yara/README.md

    that are multi-byte, they will be matched correctly.
 As a result of this, the "wide" keyword now converts the UTF8 string into UTF16LE.

-# Currently supported functionality

-What is not supported right now?

-1. No byte patterns.
-E.g. `$b1 = { FF FF FF ?? ... }`
-2. No regex.
-E.g. `$r1 = /.../`

-What is supported?

-1. Most of regular strings and the operations/conditions for matching on them do work.
-2. Full UTF8 strings, so unicode is supported by default. "wide" keyword converts UTF8 to UTF16Le